JamoBox/pktstrings/README.md

 Run pktstrings with `-h` for help and available options.

 ## TODO (maybe):
-- PCAPNG support
 - Other string encodings
+- Support more protocols
-- Better protocol support (e.g. IPv6 header parsing?)
+- Full PCAPNG support